webiik/components/README.md

 Error Component
 ===============
-The Error component provides more control over managing PHP errors.
+The Error component provides more control over displaying and logging PHP errors.

 Resources
 ---------